Needham & Company LLC Cuts Green Thumb Industries (OTCMKTS:GTBIF) Price Target to $26.00

-Green Thumb Industries (OTCMKTS:GTBIF – Get Rating) had its price target decreased by Needham & Company LLC from $33.00 to $26.00 in a research report released on Thursday morning, The Fly reports.
+Green Thumb Industries (OTCMKTS:GTBIF – Get Rating) had its price target decreased by Needham & Company LLC from $33.00 to $26.00 in a research note released on Thursday, The Fly reports.

-Several other equities analysts also recently commented on the company.
-Cantor Fitzgerald cut their target price on Green Thumb Industries from $54.00 to $41.00 and set an overweight rating for the company in a research report on Friday, February 25th.
-Benchmark cut their target price on Green Thumb Industries from $45.00 to $30.00 in a research report on Tuesday, March 1st.
-Canaccord Genuity Group cut their target price on Green Thumb Industries from C$46.00 to C$43.00 in a research report on Wednesday, March 2nd.
-Wolfe Research began coverage on Green Thumb Industries in a research report on Friday, January 7th.
-They set an outperform rating for the company.
-Finally, Stifel Nicolaus cut their target price on Green Thumb Industries from C$80.00 to C$73.00 in a research report on Wednesday, March 2nd.
-Nine investment analysts have rated the stock with a buy rating, According to MarketBeat, the stock currently has a consensus rating of Buy and an average price target of $48.27.
+Several other analysts have also commented on the stock.
+Stifel Nicolaus lowered their price objective on shares of Green Thumb Industries from C$80.00 to C$73.00 in a research report on Wednesday, March 2nd.
+Canaccord Genuity Group lowered their price objective on shares of Green Thumb Industries from C$46.00 to C$43.00 in a research report on Wednesday, March 2nd.
+Cantor Fitzgerald lowered their price objective on shares of Green Thumb Industries from $54.00 to $41.00 and set an overweight rating on the stock in a research report on Friday, February 25th.
+Craig Hallum lowered their price objective on shares of Green Thumb Industries from $50.00 to $40.00 in a research report on Monday, February 28th.
+Finally, Wolfe Research started coverage on shares of Green Thumb Industries in a research report on Friday, January 7th.
+They issued an outperform rating on the stock.
+One investment analyst has rated the stock with a sell rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat, Green Thumb Industries presently has an average rating of Buy and a consensus target price of $48.27.

 Green Thumb Industries Inc engages in manufacture, distribution, and sale of various cannabis products for medical and adult-use in the United States.
 It offers cannabis flower; and processed and packaged products, including pre-rolls, concentrates, vapes, tinctures, edibles, topicals, and other cannabis-related products under the Beboe, Dogwalkers, Doctor Solomon's, Good Green, incredibles, and RHYTHM brands.